khirmas67/Prediction_Of_Heart_Failure/README.md

 ## **Refernces**
-1.Basic writing and formatting synta [🔗](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
+1. Basic writing and formatting syntax [🔗](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 2.

-3. hhh
+3.

 ## **Contact**
 Feel free to reach out if you have any questions or feedback: